MaineC/mainec.github.io/content/kids-in-tech.md

 I'd much rather see a generation who understands at least the basics of the devices they use on a day to day basis.
 And maybe, just maybe, they'll also be more motivated for math, if they know that all recommendations seen in any online social media site at the end of the day is nothing more than a few matrix multiplications ;)

 And at the end of the day, even those [new and shiny Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g) are nothing but a bit of fancy statistics :)
-"kids-in-tech.md" 55L, 5138B                                                                                                                                                              55,165        Bot

-And if anyone tells you that tech is nothing for girls and women?
-Listen to the very good advise that a wise young lady gave in her lightning talk at FOSS Backstage 2024 that she gave together with me: "I tell you to look towards Ada Lovelace.
-I tell you to look towards Grace Hopper.
-Look towards all the other cool girls in tech - and then think again!"